How to Give Constructive Criticism That Creates Change

 What we're taught is to offer suggestions for the person to improve.
 But the truth is, we often don't know what's causing the behaviors.
 It could be a myriad of things.
 It could be due to family, health, work or other issues.

-If we suggest how to improve, all we're doing is addressing the symptoms but not the cause.
+If we suggest how to improve, all we're doing is addressing the symptoms instead of the root cause.

-The best way to have a conversation about the cause is to create an environment where we state what we see and let the person share the root cause.
+The best way to have a conversation about the cause is to create a psychologically safe environment where we state what we see and let the person share the root cause.

 Here are a few gentle questions you can use: